ceremcem/multistrap-helpers/install-to-disk/README.md

 # 1. Create a config file

-1. Create a configuration file by modifying `config-example.sh`.
+1. Create a configuration file by modifying `example/config.sh`.
 2. Fill variables in "Phase 1/2".

 > Recommended: To prevent any possible mistakes, use a (eg. `$c`) variable: